 The most frequently used method to access private repositories is based on SSH.
-To have access to such a repository, you need to authorize Weblate SSH key (see Weblate SSH key) to give it access to the upstream repository.
+Authorize the public Weblate SSH key (see Weblate SSH key) to access the upstream repository this way.

-: On GitHub, you can add the key to only one repository.
-See the following sections for other solutions for GitHub.
+: On GitHub, the key can be added to only one repository.
+Other solutions are to be found in the corresponding sections below.

-Weblate also stores host key fingerprint on first connection and fails to connect to the host in case it is later changed (see Verifying SSH host keys).
+Weblate also stores the host key fingerprint upon first connection, and fails to connect to the host should it be changed later (see Verifying SSH host keys).

-In case some adjustment is needed, you can do that in the Weblate administration interface:
+In case adjustment is needed, do so from the Weblate admin interface:

-Powered by Weblate 3.10 About Weblate Legal Contact Documentation Donate to Weblate
+Powered by Weblate 3.11 About Weblate Legal Contact Documentation Donate to Weblate